DylanLawless/notes/202107161353-lit-hiv1_human_gen_var.md

 Dosage of CCR5 delta32, heterozygous protection, and homozygous are resistant to infections.
 Control of expression of a non-coding mRNA which protects CCT5 from degredation; higher expression, versus those with a SNP that lowers expression of the mRNA which in turn reduces CCR5 expression.

+## G2G
+* Correct for phylo on the host side.
+* HLA assoc with epitopes on viral side.
+* Istvan and Paul did the work on HIV G2G I believe.

 ## HIV precision medicine
 ### Expanding antiretroviral therapy to eradicate HIV.